USAG Benelux Spotlight: Cody Butler

-In 2004 while working on his practicum for his master’s degree in counseling, Cody Butler, USAG Benelux Chief of Fitness, had some great mentors who saw the value in movement and exercise to improve mental health.
-While finishing his degree, he was working as a personal trainer; when he started pulling his knowledge and experience of fitness to improve his clients’ mental well-being, he found his passion.
+CHIEVRES, Belgium - In 2004 while working on his practicum for his master’s degree in counseling, Cody Butler, USAG Benelux Chief of Fitness, had some great mentors who helped him see the value in movement and exercise to improve mental health.
+Since he was working as a personal trainer while finishing his degree, he started using his knowledge of fitness to improve his clients’ mental well-being.

+“As a 23-year-old, I didn’t know what I was going to do, I was trying to find my path in life.
+I knew what felt natural, I knew what I was passionate about.
+By the time I finished my degree in counseling, I realized how much I was curious about people.
+I enjoyed being a part of the process of helping my clients improve both mentally and physically.
+Then that just launched naturally to starting a fitness company that revolved around group fitness, personal training and contracting out to larger companies.”

+After 20 years in the fitness industry, 18 of them spent owning and operating his own company, he wanted to do something different - to continue his career path but with new challenges.
+Working for the U.S. military gave him that opportunity.

 |Date Taken:

-Note: [Editor’s Note: In this series, we are shining a light on our workforce in and around the Benelux.
-This Spotlight is on Cody Butler, USAG Benelux Chief of Fitness, who uses his experience in counseling to improve the mental and physical well-being of his clients.]